dlibby-/highlight/explainer.md

 The HighlightsMap is structured as a map so that there is a logical grouping of highlights.
 This allows web developers and frameworks to have highlights grouped in such a way that they are more easily composed (e.g. one framework can do spellcheck highlighting, while another can manage find-on-page, with yet another performing highlighting for selection).

+The ::highlight pseudo-element participates in the CSS cascade such that a computed style will be created on the [originating element](https://drafts.csswg.org/selectors-4/#originating-element) for each matching highlight identifier.
+This mapping of identifiers to computed styles will be held by a ComputedHighlightMap.
+The computed styles in the map are limited to the properties specified in [CSS Pseudo Elements Level 4](https://drafts.csswg.org/css-pseudo-4/#highlight-styling).

+At render time, inline level boxes covered by a Range in the HighlightMap will have their styles overridden.
+The overriding style come

-The grouping of highlights participates in the CSS cascade.
-The ::highlight pseudo will collect/cascade style properties into a map on matching elements, indexed by the group name.
-Any Range that exists in the highlight map under that group name will be styled based on the computed map of the element corresponding to the portions of the range.
+extends the concept of computed style such that it includes a mapping from highlight name . group name will be styled based on the computed map of the element corresponding to the portions of the range.
 Additionally, the Range object's 'inline' style (i.e. properties set directly on the .style member) will be applied on top of the cascaded values for the group.
 The values of the Range objects' style are not stored as part of the cascade, but instead are used when determining which properties to apply to a given inline box.

 Following the code example above, if we have the following snippet of HTML: